oroce/web-development-workshop/workshop-1.md

 ```
 ---

-Bored of keep restarting the app?
+Bored of restarting the app?

 ```
 npm install --save-dev nodemon